vmexit/trio-sosp23-ae/README.md

 ### Environment:

 Our artifact should run on any Linux distribution.
 The current scripts are developed for **Ubuntu 20.04.4 LTS**.
-Porting to other Linux distributions would require some scripts modifications, especially ```dep.sh```, which installs dependencies with package management tools.
+Porting to other Linux distributions would require some script modifications, especially ```dep.sh```, which installs dependencies with package management tools.

 Our artifact requires a machine equipped with Intel Optane persistent memory.